ga-wdi-boston/ruby/README.md

 > This behavior is also sometimes referred to as operating 'in place'.

-Ruby methods use an *implicit return* - by default, they will return the value last expression evaluated (which may or may not be a return expression).
+Ruby methods use an *implicit return* - by default, they will return the value of the last expression evaluated (which may or may not be a return expression).
 However, Ruby does also have a `return` keyword which, as it does in JavaScript, immediately terminates the function/method and sends back a value.